ROLFFFX/UniTask/doc/frontend/README.md

 ## 1. Introduction
 The entire frontend source code can be found in ./team_one_project from the root directory of this github repository.
 The general purpose of this frontend is to provide a user interface for users to interact with our web-app.
 > [!IMPORTANT]
-> The detailed technical JSDoc for this project is here: [unitask documentation](https://unitask-frontend-docs.netlify.app/)
+> The detailed technical JSDoc for this project is here: [unitask frontend documentation](https://unitask-frontend-docs.netlify.app/)

 ## 2. Architecture Overview
 UniTask’s front end has a traditional architecture of a React project.
 Let’s first have a quick runthrough on the folder structure: